 Degraded forests form a substantial part of the accessible areas in the tropics.
-Estimates indicate that around 850,000,000 ha of tropical forests are actually in some stage of degradation2.
+Recent findings indicate that there are up to 2 billion ha of tropical forests are actually in some stage of degradation2.
 In the last few years ITTO has been actively participating in the Global Partnership on Forest Landscape Restoration (GPFLR), to promote forest restoration and rehabilitation of degraded forests in the tropics.
 A series of national workshops have been organized in ITTO producer member countries to disseminate and promote the application of the ITTO Guidelines for the Restoration, Management and Rehabilitation of Degraded and Secondary Tropical Forests.
+In September 2011 a Ministerial Roundtable was convened by the Government of Germany and IUCN on forest landscape restoration.
+This event resulted in the Bonn Challenge, a global call for the restoration of 150 million ha by 2020 using a forest and landscape restoration approach.
 Projects have been developed and a substantial knowledge is being generated, which can now be compiled and disseminated to scale up tropical forest restoration and rehabilitation.